kakaroto/Beyond20/docs/features.md

 * Display button to display the spell card

 ## Information sharing
-* Spell cards can be displayed in Roll20
+* Spell cards can be displayed in VTT
   * Higher level casts will be detected and shown
 * Attack spells can also be displayed instead of rolled
 * Attack spells with material components will have the material printed